uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment3/assignment3.component.content.md

 <app-assignment-due-text dueText="{{ page.due_project_3p }}"></app-assignment-due-text>

+The goal of this milestone is to effectively communicate your design prototyping in a presentation.

 Prepare a presentation of your process in getting the design right.
 It should encompass all of your work in Assignment 3.

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.
 - A seven minute time limit will be strictly enforced, with additional time for questions.
-- Your presenters should be different from your presenters in Assignment 2, such that everybody has presented at least once this quarter.
+- Presenters should be different from those for Assignment 2, such that everybody presents at least once this quarter.
   If there is some reason this cannot work for your team, be sure you have communicated with us.

 A suggested organization of this presentation is:

-1. __Title__:
+1. __Title Slide__:

    A short, creative, and marketable title capturing the key idea.

    Include team member names.
+Be clear which team members are presenting.

 2. __Overall Problem__:

+   Convey that your problem is both important and appropriate for a design investigation.

-   Tell this as a story, instead of simply reading the slide.
-Motivate your audience to be interested in your problem.
+   Motivate your audience to be interested in your problem and your proposed solution.
+   Remember that you are teaching us what you learned in your process, you are not "selling" your solution.
+   Be sure to avoid simply reading slide bullets, as you need to develop a connection to your audience.

 3. __Initial Paper Prototype__:

    Present your initial paper prototype.
-   Convey the critical aspects of your design, including your two primary tasks.
+   Convey the critical aspects of your design, including the two primary tasks being refined in your paper prototype.

 4. __Testing Process and Results__:

-   Describe your testing process, what you learned from it, and how you refined your prototype as a result.
+   Convey how you iteratively improved on your design.
+This should include your process:
+   - your methods (i.e., what methods did you use to improve your initial design),
+   - your participants (i.e., what participants did you engage),

+   It should also include your findings and iterative improvements:
+   - specific usability issues that were identified and corrected (e.g., consider before and after comparisons)
+   - higher-level findings and themes that emerged (e.g., consider explaining a specific issue that was identified and how it led to a larger revision of the design)

 5. __Final Paper Prototype__:

    Present your final paper prototype.
-   Convey the critical aspects of your design, including your two primary tasks.
+   Convey the critical aspects of your design, including the two primary tasks.
    This might be shorter than your presentation of the initial paper prototype, because you already presented changes and are about to present the digital mockup.
-   Keep your presentation appropriately paced instead of getting bogged down here.
+   This might also have been part of your testing process and results, if changes were illustrated there.

 6. __Digital Mockup__:

    Present your digital mockup.
-   Convey the critical aspects of your design, including your two primary tasks.
+   Convey the critical aspects of your design, including the two primary tasks.

-7. __Summary__:

-   Summarize the lessons learned in your design process.
+   Discuss any significant changes that were required when transitioning from a paper prototype.

 We strongly recommend rehearsing your presentation beforehand.
 For example, arrange to practice together with another group or two, giving each other feedback on your presentations.

-Note that we have not provided recommendations for the number of slides in each section of this presentation.
+Note that we have not set a required number of slides in each section of this presentation.
-You can deliver your presentation using as many or as few slides as you want, as long as you successfully address the above points and the presentation falls within the time restriction.
+You can deliver your presentation using as many or as few slides as you want, as long as your presentation successfully addresses the above points in the allowed time.

 <!-- Samples from Prior Offerings -->
 <app-assignment-samples sampleToLink="3p"></app-assignment-samples>